Skip to content

 Stay calm and do not argue fault on the roadside

-Determining who is at fault is a technical question, not something to settle by debate at the scene.
+The incident needs technical assessment, not a roadside debate.
 Arguing rarely changes the other driver’s mind and can escalate into a dispute.
 Keep your composure, stay safe, and focus on one thing: securing solid, independent evidence.

 The problem with a self-completed mutual report